serverlessworkflow/specification/specification/README.md

 The Serverless Workflow specification mandates that all events conform to the [CloudEvents](https://github.com/cloudevents/spec) specification.
 This is to assure consistency and portability of the events format used.

-The 'name' property defines the name of the event that is unique inside the workflow definition.
+The "name" property defines the name of the event that is unique inside the workflow definition.
 This event name can be then referenced within [function](#Function-Definition) and [state](#State-Definition) definitions.

-The 'source' property matches this event definition with the [source](https://github.com/cloudevents/spec/blob/master/spec.md#source-1) property of the CloudEvent required attributes.
+The "source" property matches this event definition with the [source](https://github.com/cloudevents/spec/blob/master/spec.md#source-1) property of the CloudEvent required attributes.

-The 'type' property matches this event definition with the [type](https://github.com/cloudevents/spec/blob/master/spec.md#type) property of the
+The "type" property matches this event definition with the [type](https://github.com/cloudevents/spec/blob/master/spec.md#type) property of the
 CloudEvent required attributes.

-The 'kind' property defines this event as either 'consumed' or 'produced'.
+The "kind" property defines this event as either 'consumed' or 'produced'.
 In terms of the workflow, this means it is either an event that triggers workflow instance creation, or continuation of workflow instance execution (consumed), or an event that the workflow instance creates during its execution (produced).
-The default value (if not specified) of the 'kind' property is 'consumed'.
+The default value (if not specified) of the "kind" property is 'consumed'.
 Note that for 'produced' event definitions, implementations must provide the value of the CloudEvent source attribute.
-In this case (i.e., when the 'kind' property is set to 'produced'), the 'source' property of the event definition is not required.
+In this case (i.e., when the "kind" property is set to 'produced'), the "source" property of the event definition is not required.
-Otherwise (i.e., when the 'kind' property is set to 'consumed'), the 'source' property must be defined in the event definition.
+Otherwise (i.e., when the "kind" property is set to 'consumed'), the "source" property must be defined in the event definition.

 Event correlation plays a big role in large event-driven applications.
-Correlating one or more events with a particular workflow instance can be done by defining the event correlation rules within the 'correlation' property.
+Correlating one or more events with a particular workflow instance can be done by defining the event correlation rules within the "correlation" property.
 This property is an array of [correlation](#Correlation-Definition) definitions.
 The CloudEvents specification allows users to add [Extension Context Attributes](https://github.com/cloudevents/spec/blob/master/spec.md#extension-context-attributes) and the correlation definitions can use these attributes to define clear matching event correlation rules.